The Oneida County COVID-19 Dashboard includes data on testing, hospitalizations, deaths, recoveries as well as call volumes and quarantines.

 To read the Oneida County Public Health Order on face coverings, please click here.

 Oneida County COVID-19 Business Impact Survey

-More than 300 companies have responded to the survey so far, and the results can be viewed here
+More than 300 companies responded to the first Oneida County Business Impact Survey, and those results can be viewed here.

 Complaint Forms Available to Report Violations of Coronavirus Mandates

 NYS Department of Labor